merlinthemagic/MTS/README.md

 <pre>
   $return1  = $shellObj->exeCmd('whoami');
-  echo $return1; // root or apache or www-data
+  echo $return1; // root or apache or www-data or http
 </pre>

 Read the segment 'Using commands' below for more detail.